stepci/stepci/docs/guides/using-library.md

 # Using as a Library

-Step CI runner can be used independently in other Node projects
+Step CI runner can be used programmatically in other Node projects

 Install `@stepci/runner` dependency